 I also hold the IDEO donut/run relay record.

-Guiding Students— I’ve mentored at the Standford d.school, helped with project critiques at CCA, and given talks on careers in design.
+Guiding Students— I’ve mentored with the Standford d.school, taught and guest-judged at CCA, and given talks on careers in design.
 I've also advised the winning team in a financial-inclusion app competition.

 I once biked 2100km across France with a hammock and zero experience.
-It was amazing.
+It was both amazing and "character building".

 I speak Spanish and German poorly, and Swedish even more poorly.
 And no French (see previous).

 On an embedded project in Australia I joined a dance school and discovered bachata and salsa.
 It’s one of the best decisions I’ve ever made.